Distinguishing erbium dopants in Y$_2$O$_3$ by site symmetry: \textit{ ab initio} theory of two spin-photon interfaces

 As a second option, we used the QE software to directly calculate the Makov-Payne correction to the total energy and obtain the same numerical results.
 In a third approach we employed a completely different correction scheme, the method proposed by Freysoldt, Neugebauer, and Van de Walle (FNV) \cite{Freysoldt2009,Freysoldt2011}, which is modeled by the sxdefectalign software.
 Similar to the previous calculations, we get a charge correction of about 103 meV and 414 meV for a single and double-charged supercell, respectively.
 We also utilized the sxdefectalign software \cite{Freysoldt2009,Freysoldt2011} to obtain the potential alignment, $\Delta_{q/b}$, which is usually the smallest correction term in the formation energy calculations.

-We have computed formation energies {for the $C_{3i}$ site} for 5 differently charged configurations: -2 {(Er$^{+1}$)}, -1 {(Er$^{+2}$)}, 0 {(Er$^{+3}$)} +1 {(Er$^{+4}$)}, +2 {(Er$^{+5}$)} of the erbium-doped yttria and include only the lowest energy -2, -1, and 0 (the neutral) charged states in Fig.~\ref{fig:formation}.
+We have computed formation energies for the $C_{3i}$ site for 5 differently charged configurations: -2 (Er$^{+1}$), -1 (Er$^{+2}$), 0 (Er$^{+3}$) +1 (Er$^{+4}$), +2 (Er$^{+5}$) of the erbium-doped yttria and include only the lowest energy -2, -1, and 0 (the neutral) charged states in Fig.~\ref{fig:formation}.
 As such, the formation energies of the positively charged Er ions are always much higher for all the Fermi levels.
-We find that the neutral impurity, { which corresponds to the Er$^{3+}$ state}, is the most probable one for a Fermi level that is between the valence band maximum (0 eV) and 2.65 eV. { The charge transition level (from 0 to -1 (Er$^{2+}$) shown as 0/-1 in the inset of Fig.~\ref{fig:formation}) appears at 2.65~eV, and another charge transition from -1 to -2 (Er$^{+}$) occurs at a Fermi level of 3.09 eV.} For higher doping levels up to the energetic position of the bottom of the conduction band, a -2 charge state is the most probable configuration, { however, we are unaware that erbium has been observed in yttria in these charged states.
+We find that the neutral impurity, which corresponds to the Er$^{3+}$ state, is the most probable one for a Fermi level that is between the valence band maximum (0 eV) and 2.65 eV.The charge transition level (from 0 to -1 (Er$^{2+}$) shown as 0/-1 in the Fig.~\ref{fig:formation}) appears at 2.65~eV, and another charge transition from -1 to -2 (Er$^{+}$) occurs at a Fermi level of 3.09 eV with respect to the top of the valence band.
+We also calculated formation energies with the yttrium-poor (oxygen-rich) and yttrium-rich (oxygen-poor) conditions.
+Yttrium-poor conditions yield to lower formation energy as expected giving Er impurities a higher chance to substitute for Y atoms.
+For higher doping levels up to the energetic position of the bottom of the conduction band, a -2 charge state is the most probable configuration, however, we are unaware that erbium has been observed in yttria in these charged states.